 Other Gear Rental Locations

-Mountain Equipment Company is probably the best source of rental equipment.
+Mountain Equipment Company is/was probably the best source of rental equipment.

 Another place you might go to rent or buy gear is Sports Junkies.
 They have winter clothing, tents, other camping gear, plus we get 10% off.
 Or you could try Valhalla Pure Outfitters.